-- PLUS loans borrowed during the 2013-14 academic year will have a 6.41% fixed interest rate for the life of the loan.
+- PLUS loans borrowed during the 2016-2017 academic year have a 6.31% fixed interest rate for the life of the loan.
 (The interest rate is reset each year for the life of the loan and is determined at a specific time each year based on the rate of the 10-year Treasury Bill plus 4.60%.)

 - Parents have two repayment options:

 - Begin repayments 60 days after the loan is fully disbursed.
 The minimum payment is $50 per month.

 - Payments may also be deferred until the student has completed college or is enrolled in less than half time hours.

 - The typical repayment term is 10 years.

 - There is a 3% origination and 1.272% default fee automatically deducted from the disbursements.

 - The parent is responsible for paying the interest that accrues on the loan from the time the loan is disbursed until it is paid in full.